 If deemed necessary, the Minister may alter this list by introducing appropriate regulations.
 Each of the aforementioned bodies has appointed a director to the Board of the Panel.
-In addition, the the Board.
+In addition, the Governor of the Central Bank of Ireland has appointed the Chairperson and Deputy Chairperson to the Board.

-Governor of the Central Bank of Ireland has appointed the Chairperson and Deputy Chairperson to designate one or more alternates for each director appointed by them, and one of the nominating bodies has done so.
+The Act also provides for the Governor of the Central Bank and the five nominating bodies to designate one or more alternates for each director appointed by them, and one of the nominating bodies has done so.
 This facilitates the functioning of the Panel when directors are unavailable or are faced with a potential conflict of interest in relation to a case under consideration.
 Finally, there is also a provision for up to three additional directors to be co-opted by the existing directors.
 The Board is often required to meet at short notice in order to consider issues requiring urgent decisions.